Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

 ### Insight Derived:

 Top 3 Regions:
-West, Ontario, and Peru are the highest-performing regions.
+West, Ontario, and Prarie are the highest-performing regions.
 These are the strongest markets and contribute the most to revenue.

 Bottom 3 Regions:
 Nunavut, Northwest Territories, and Yukon recorded the lowest sales.
 These regions are underperforming compared to others.